Sassafras Meaning: A Simple Guide to the Tree, Tea, Safety, and More

 Quick Quiz: Can You Identify Sassafras Correctly?

-- How many leaf shapes can appear on the same branch?
+2. How many leaf shapes can appear on the same tree?

 Common Myths About Sassafras (Poisonous or Healthy)

-Fact: Commercial root beer uses safrole-free extracts or artificial flavors, making it safe to drink.
+Fact: modern root beer usually uses safrole-free flavoring or artificial flavor systems.

 Final Decision Guide: Should You Use Sassafras Today?